Ulises688apaza/text-pdf-python/README.md

 # text pdf python

-This is a script that extracts text from a PDF file
+This is a script that extracts text from a PDF file and save it in a new file .txt

 ## Installation
 Install the dependencies